eclipse-fog05/website/content/docs/overview.md

 # Unified abstractions

 Common API and information model for management.
-Eclipse fog05 provides an unified API for the management of the virtualisation infrastructure.
+Eclipse fog05 provides an unified API for the management of the virtualization infrastructure.

 ### Operating System Plugins
 Eclipse fog05 can run on different operating systems, it just need the